Commas with “Too” and “Either”

 If that’s you too, then you won’t need those commas either.

-In sum, the key to deciding when to use commas with “too” and “either”—and the spirit of the rule in section 6.52—is to leave them out by default.
-Then add them only rarely if at all—and only where a bit of extra emphasis or clarity seems warranted.
+In sum, the key to deciding when to use commas with “too” and “either”—and the spirit of the rule in paragraph 6.56—is to leave them out by default.
+Then add them rarely if at all—and only where a bit of extra emphasis or clarity seems warranted.

 * It may go without saying, but the functionally similar word “also” is almost never set off by commas: “She was a scholar and an athlete also.”
 This is perhaps the strongest argument for not requiring commas with “too” and “either.”